QinnShou/RM-HardwareInfoGraph/README.md

 The QS Hardware Info Graph is a Rainmeter skin designed to display real-time hardware information in a grid format.
 This skin is perfect for users who want to keep a close eye on their system's performance with a sleek and informative display.

 ## Features
-- Real-time hardware information display.
+- Real-time hardware information display
-- Highly customizable.
+- Highly customizable (Color, Size, Padding, etc.)
-- Grid auto-scaling.
+- Grid auto-scaling based on size and padding.
+- High temperature warning
-- Clean and minimalist design.
+- Clean and minimalist design

 ## Requirements
 - Rainmeter 4.0 or higher.